alexradzin/beanlane/README.md

 *   `___()` that generates snake upper case names (e.g. `LAST_NAME`)

 ## How does it work
 The interface `BeanLaneSpec` provides several sort named default functions that delegate implementation into to class `BeanLane`. `BeanLane` uses CGLIB to generate proxy over provided class (`Person` in our example), so the names of called methods become avaliable and can be returned to application level code.

 Class `BeanLane` has several configuration parameters they can be used if you instantiate it directly without interface `BeanLaneSpec`.
 This also allows you to change names of magic function according to your taste.

+## Other specs
+BeanLaneLongSpec
+BeanLaneShortSpec
+BeanLaneUpperSnakeSpec
+BeanLaneAnnotationSpec (see "Extracting field names from annotations")

 ## Why names of magic functions do not follow naming conventions